 We’ll continue to explore applying Six Sigma methodology to pricing in a future article that explores analyzing the process; then turn your analytics and data into knowledge and action.
 Stay tuned to learn how to sustain the gains and automate the pricing process through Six Sigma.

 We’d be happy to help you, no matter where you are in your pricing improvement journey.
-Please feel free to contact us with any questions you have.
+Explore more resources in pricing and profitability to inform your price strategy.